AlexeyPerestoronin/Cpp_TypesList/README.md

     * [x] struct: RemoveByIndex - removes type from target TypesList by index
     * [x] struct: RemoveFromSize - removes the types since from-index to from+size-index from target TypesList
     * [x] struct: CutFromSize - cuts out the types since from-index to from+size-index from target TypesList
+    * [x] struct: Count - counts the quantity of entries of the Type in target TypesList
     * [ ] struct: Remove
     * [ ] struct: RemoveAll
     * [ ] struct: RemoveAllCopy